simplethings/SimpleThingsFormSerializerBundle/README.md

 had one implementation: HTML Forms.
 This bundle adds support for hooking the Serializer Encoders into this process, XML and JSON supported by default.

+## New Form Options

+Using this bundle you gain new form type options.
+The "form" field is overwritten to have the following additional configuration keys:

+- 'serialize_xml_name' - Specifies the root xml name or the list entry xml name of elements, depending on its definition on a parent or child element.
+(Default: entry)
+- 'serialize_xml_value' - If true, this field will be the xml value of the parent field.
+Useful if you have small embedded types that have some attributes and one value.
+(Default: false)
+- 'serialize_xml_attribute' - If true, this field will be rendered as attribute on the parent in xml, not as an element.
+(Default: false)
+- 'serialize_xml_inline' - If true, no collection wrapper element will be rendered for a collection of elements.
+If false, wrap all elements.
+(Default: true)
+- 'serialize_name' - Custom name of the element in serialized form if it should deviate from the default naming strategy of turning camel-case into underscore.
+(Default: false)

+## Usage

+This bundle defines a new service to serialize forms inside the Symfony DIC:

+    <?php
+    class UserController extends Controller
+    {
+        public function showAction(User $user)
+        {
+            $serializer = $this->get('form_serializer');
+            $xml = $serializer->serialize($user, new UserType(), 'xml');

+            return new Response($xml, 200, array('Content-Type' => 'text/xml'));
+        }
+    }

+It also registers a Listener inside the form framework that binds XML and JSON requests onto a form.
+Just call `$form->bind($request)` as shown in the example.

 ## Example

 Take a usual form, extended with some details about serialization: